Fatima Malik

 Student, University of Leeds

 Hi!
-My name is Francesca and I am in my first year at the University of Leeds studying Geography (BSc).
-My research project focuses on understanding students' expectations of sustainability in their curriculum and experience at the University.
-The research intends to gain a well rounded perspective of sustainability practices across differing disciplines and use that knowledge to ensure that we are practicing what we preach and encouraging changes to better the curriculums towards a sustainable future.
+My name is Francesca and I am entering my third and final year at the University of Leeds studying Geography (BSc).
+My research project focused on understanding students' expectations of sustainability in their curriculum and experience at the University.
+The research gained a well rounded perspective of sustainability practices in academic settings and how student voice can be an effective tool for engaging in sustainability further and creating beneficial change.
+My LiA is with the make_sense organisation in Medellín, Colombia and focuses on Peace and Social Resilience within Picacho, an area in the city.
 I look forward to connecting with many like-minded individuals who are eager to make significant change and adapt the needs of humanity in this climate crisis.

 Cothney Theresa Lasaracina